 If you need to cancel your attendance for this course, you must notify us via email at email@example.com at least three business days prior to the start date of the course to receive a full refund, less a $25 cancellation fee.
 If a medical condition necessitates cancellation/withdrawal (documentation provided), this will be reviewed by our Studies Committee for any type of refund.

 Will I receive a Certificate of Completion?

-Students completing this course will receive a digital badge through Credly signifying they have achieved completion.
+Students who successfully complete the requirements for this course will receive a digital badge through Credly signifying they have achieved completion.